BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 Download the Powershell NTFS moduleterm
 S
- local admins run `Add-NTFSAccess -Path "C:\dropbox" -Account "utat022\whertzing" -AccessRights FullControl and that user has been added to the admnistrators group
+ local admins run `Add-NTFSAccess -Path "C:\dropbox" -Account "utat022\whertzing" -AccessRights FullControl and that user has been added to the administrators group

 see also C:\Dropbox\whertzing\Visual Studio 2013\Projects\CI\CI\MapUserShellFoldersToDropBox.ps1